cotes2020/chirpy-starter/README.md

 When installing the **Chirpy** theme through [RubyGems][gem], Jekyll can only read files in the folders `_includes`, `_layout`, `_sass` and `assets`, as well as a small part of options of the `_config.yml` file from the theme's gem.
 (You can find the gem files by using the command `bundle info --path jekyll-theme-chirpy`).
 To fully use all the features of **Chirpy**, you need to copy the other critical files/directories from the theme's gem to your Jekyll site.

-The key files/directories to run/build the **Chirpy** theme are as follows:
+The critical files/directories to run or build the **Chirpy** theme are as follows:

 ```shell
 .